How to Plan a Dream Wedding on a Budget

 What is a low budget for a wedding on average?

 For a low-budget wedding where no meals are provided for guests, plan on spending a few hundred dollars.
 At the very least, you need to pay a fee for a marriage license and an officiant.
-You can wear something you already have, eat a potluck meal, and take your own pictures — and it will still be magical.
+You can wear something you already have, eat a potluck meal, and take your own pictures — and it can still be magical.

 Photo credit: iStock/Prostock-Studio